chipmuenk/modular_synths/teensy/teensy_audio_fft_analysis.md

 In this example an audio stream with sample rate of 44.1 kHz is analysed with a 1024 point FFT, the first 25 bins (0 ...
 1.1 kHz) are printed to the serial monitor.
 This based on the example `File -> Examples -> Audio -> ...`.
 Additionally, the maximum value, its index and the corresponding frequency is printed.

+See also "FFT on the Teensy with [Hackster.io Teensy Audio"](https://youtu.be/S8A7ZuupS_M)

 ## Teensy GUI

 <img src="../img/teensy_gui_audio_IIR_filter.png" alt="Teensy GUI: Filtering of USB audio with IIR filters" width="50%"/>